huntabyte/shadcn-svelte/apps/www/src/content/components/combobox.md

 Since the Combobox is built using the `<Popover />` and the `<Command />` components, we need to use the `<Form.Control />` component. `<Form.Control />` enables us to apply the right `aria-*` attributes to non-standard form elements, and adds a hidden input to ensure the form is submitted with the correct value.

-Note: You must on version `0.5.0` or higher of `formsnap` for this to work correctly.
+Note: You must be on version `0.5.0` or higher of `formsnap` for this to work correctly.

 <ComponentPreview name="combobox-form">